How to build a marketplace: A quick-start guide

 Good customer support is important for resolving any issues that might arise.
 Stripe offers 24/7 support options including email, chat, and phone support.

-With these factors in mind, here’s a general process for choosing a payment processing provider:
+Unlike a standard payment gateway, a marketplace payment gateway must support multiparty payment flows.
+With this in mind, here’s a general process for choosing a payment processing provider:

 1. Define your requirements